Fabien Accominotti

 Research Interest Statement:

 My work, which lies at the intersection of cultural sociology, economic sociology, and stratification research, explores the formation of status hierarchies and how they fuel inequality in society.
-Empirically, I focus on unsettled fields, uncertain markets, and organizations, which I use to study how we come to view different people as unequally valuable and how this affects their outcomes.
-I have written on the construction of value beliefs in the art world, the emergence of cultural hierarchy as a dimension of social class in Gilded Age America, and processes of consecration that entrench faith in hierarchies of worthiness.
-My latest project uses experimental designs to show how, in a variety of social settings, the quantification of merit through ratings and scores fuels inequality in the rewards received by the winners and losers of meritocratic contests.
+Empirically, I focus on unsettled fields, uncertain markets, and complex organizations, which I use to study how we come to view different people as unequally valuable, and how this affects their outcomes.
+I have written on the emergence of cultural hierarchy as a dimension of social class in Gilded Age America, the construction of value beliefs in the art world, and processes of consecration that entrench faith in hierarchies of worthiness.
+In recent research I examine how postindustrial forms of work expand workers’ occupational identities in ways that both entrench and undermine old occupational status hierarchies.
+Another ongoing project uses experimental designs to show how, in a variety of social settings, the quantification of merit through ratings and scores fuels inequality in the rewards received by the winners and losers of meritocratic contests.
 Prior to joining UW-Madison I taught at the London School of Economics, where I remain a faculty affiliate at the International Inequalities Institute.

 Education: